Iberdrola with electric mobility

 At Iberdrola, we are committed to electric mobility as a key element in the fight against climate change and progress towards an emission-free energy model.
 Find out how we work to promote access to this type of sustainable transport for the whole of society.

-We are immersed in a process of energy transition –the great change in the way we generate and consume energy, which will lead us towards the decarbonisation of the economy.
-On the road towards this common goal, one of the most important areas of action is the transport sector –a major player in energy consumption and the main emitter of greenhouse gases in the world.
-The International Energy Agency estimates that transport accounts for more than one third of global greenhouse gas (GHG) emissions.
+We are engaged in an energy-transition process, a major shift in the way we generate and consume energy, which will lead us towards the decarbonisation of the economy.
+One of the most important areas of action on the path to this common goal is the transportation sector, which is a key factor in energy consumption and the largest emitter of greenhouse gases in the world.
+The International Energy Agency (IEA) estimates that transportation generates more than one-third of greenhouse gas (GHG) emissions globally.

-As the effects of climate change become more apparent, sustainable mobility, and in particular electric mobility, has gained traction among governments, businesses and individuals as an alternative to traditional transport.
-Increasingly popular, electromobility has become a revolutionary change that is set to redefine the way we move around on a daily basis.
+As the effects of climate change become more evident, sustainable mobility, and specifically electric mobility, has gained importance among governments, companies, and individuals as an alternative to traditional transportation.
+Electromobility, which is increasingly popular, has become a revolutionary change that is set to redefine the way we move in our daily lives.

 What is electric mobility?

-Electric mobility is the transport system made up of vehicles using electricity to power all or part of their engine –a quality that makes them a sustainable alternative to fossil fuels such as petrol or diesel.
+Electric mobility is the transport system made up of vehicles using electricity to power all or part of their engine or motor – a quality that makes them a sustainable alternative to fossil fuels such as petrol or diesel.

-The current supply of electric vehicles largely covers the different levels of demand and provides solutions for various types of jouneys: from short distance and small load journeys (such as electric bikes and motorbikes) to long distance and heavy load journeys (with public transport vehicles and electric trucks).
+The current supply of electric vehicles largely covers the different levels of demand and provides solutions for various types of journeys: from short-distance and small-load journeys (such as electric bikes and motorbikes) to long-distance and heavy-load journeys (with public-transport vehicles and electric trucks).

 Illustration of electric mobility